 - Subverted in Rurouni Kenshin where Sano (a brawler) attempts to train while traveling to Kyoto by knocking down trees with his bare hands.
-Eventually however he admits, that this isn't really training and he's not learning anything useful by doing it.
-At least while he's lost in the forest he does meet a mentor who does train him and show him new techniques.
+Eventually, however, he admits that this isn't really training and he's not learning anything useful by doing it.
+At least while he's lost in the forest he does meet a mentor who does train him and shows him new techniques.

 - Eyeshield 21 had this trope going in the beginning.
-Ojou was so luxurious they owned a castle in Germany for the sole purpose of training in it.
+Ojou were so luxurious they owned a castle in Germany for the sole purpose of training in it.
 Deimon?
-They pushed a truck half way across the US in a month (part of the reason was also because they didn't have enough money for more gas).
+They pushed a truck halfway across the US in a month (part of the reason was also because they didn't have enough money for more gas).

 - Cool Runnings has the story of the first Jamaican bobsledding team.
 With such gems as "sliding" on a cart down rocky hills, and locking players in an ice cream truck to acclimate them to the cold.

 - Shaolin Soccer, a washed-up pro soccer trainer converts a team of washed-up kung-fu trained brothers into a team of Super Soccer Kung Fu Monks.
 With such feats as eggs tossing and catching, and pitting them against a team that uses metal hand tools to bludgeon their opponents.